Hi, I’m Jennie Nash

 I have spent more than 30 years in the publishing industry and have developed a method that works across genres, across phases of the creative process, across different styles of working and writing.
 As a result of these systems, I can proudly and confidently teach others to do what I do.

-What Is Book Coaching?
+What Exactly Is Book Coaching?

 Learn what it is and where it came from, and see how book coaches are changing writers’ lives.

-All About Book Coaching
+FAQ Video Series — All About Book Coaching

 The Book On Book Coaching

-Get Chapter 1 of Read Books All Day and Get Paid for It, the breakthrough book coaching book.
+Down loadChapter 1 of Jennie’s book on book coaching: Read Books All Day and Get Paid for It.

 We have an amazing team to serve you: